bobbyg211/ultimate-carousel/README.md

 ### - FINAL THOROUGH TESTING & CLEANUP FOR FIRST STABLE BETA

 ### OPTIONAL

+### - allow for more than 5 maxSlidesShown

+### - Have desktop options override mobile defaults if manually set by user?
+If a mobile option is different than a desktop default, then mobile takes precedence?

+### - tweak active state for perimeter slides to be more accurate

+### - throw error if non existent option is entered

 ### - limit perimeter slide percentage shown to the width of the next slide